zalvatore/zalvatore/README.md

 ### Hi there 👋

+- 🔭 I’m currently completing my Data Science Masters degree at the University of San Diego
 <!--
 **zalvatore/zalvatore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.